-In line with BIS Shrapnel and Access Economics, the AER considers that productivity is a key driver of relative wages.
-However, BIS Shrapnel did not explicitly adjust for the effect of productivity on per unit of output labour costs.
-Access Economics accounts for the effect of productivity in its wage forecasting model, by assuming that more productive workers will be compensated with higher wages.
-It also accounts for productivity effects on the cost of labour per unit of output.
-To do so, Access Economics applies post-forecast adjustments to reflect the assumption that a more productive workforce will produce the same unit of output of labour at a lower cost.
+In line with BIS Shrapnel and Access Economics, the AER agrees that productivity is a key driver of relative wages.76 However, BIS Shrapnel did not explicitly adjust for the effect of productivity on per unit of output labour costs.
+Access Economics accounts for the effect of productivity in its wage forecasting model by assuming that more productive workers will be compensated with higher wages.77 It also accounts for productivity effects on the cost of labour per unit of output.
+To do so, Access Economics applies post-forecast adjustments, to reflect the assumption that a more productive workforce will produce the same unit of output of labour at a lower cost.

-The ECCSA in its submission to the AER proposed that productivity adjustments should be applied to labour cost forecasts.
-The AER considers that Access Economics' assumptions reasonably reflect the offsetting impacts of productivity on wages and overall unit costs of labour, and that they are therefore arrived at on a reasonable basis and represent the best forecast possible in the circumstances.
+The AER is of the view that the assumptions made by Access Economics reasonably reflect the offsetting impacts of productivity on wages and overall unit costs of labour.
+The AER considers that Access Economics' forecasts of real state-sectoral LPI growth with productivity adjustments are arrived at on a reasonable basis and represent the best forecast possible in the circumstances.